* This information replaces FIS 002 Definitions

 MEAL and INCIDENTAL EXPENSES (M&IE)

-The per diem rate for meals & incidental expenses (M&IE) includes all meals, room service, laundry, dry cleaning, pressing of clothing plus fees and tips for persons who provide services (such as food servers and luggage handlers).
+The per diem rate for meals & incidental expenses (M&IE) includes all meals, room service, fees and tips for persons who provide services (such as food servers and luggage handlers).

 Document of accumulated private vehicle miles used in performance of official duties.